DEVIAS: Learning Disentangled Video Representations of Action and Scene: Experimental Results

 \subsection{Ablation Study}

-We conduct extensive ablation studies to validate the effectiveness of each proposed module and design choices.
-Here, we conduct all experiments on the UCF-101 \cite{soomro2012ucf101} dataset.
-For evaluating action performance, we report top-1 accuracy on the in-context UCF-101, and out-of-context SCUBA-UCF-101-Places \cite{li2023stillmix}.
-For scene performance, we report top-5 accuracy on the in-context UCF-101 and out-of-context UCF-101-Scene-only \cite{chung2022hatdataset}.
-We report the harmonic mean (H.M.) of the four performances to assess the balanced performance of action and scene.
+We conduct extensive ablation studies to validate the efficacy of each proposed module and design choices.
+We train all models on the UCF-101~\cite{soomro2012ucf101} train split.
+For evaluating action performance, we report top-1 accuracy on the validation split of UCF-101 (seen), and SCUBA-VQGAN-CLIP \cite{li2023stillmix} (unseen).
+For scene performance, we report top-5 accuracy on the validation split of UCF-101 (seen) and UCF-101-Scene-only~\cite{chung2022hatdataset} (unseen).
+We report the harmonic mean of the four performances to assess the balanced performance of action and scene recognition.
+Please refer to the supplementary material for more ablation experiments.